PeizeSun/OneNet/README.md

 [OneNet: Towards End-to-End One-Stage Object Detection](http://arxiv.org/abs/2012.05780)

 ## Updates
+- (28/06/2021) OneNet.RetinaNet and OneNet.FCOS on CrowdHuman are available.
 - (27/06/2021) OneNet.RetinaNet and OneNet.FCOS are available.
 - (11/12/2020) Higher Performance for OneNet is reported by disable gradient clip.